 in the vx_req_aux_set_vad_properties

-call, as detailed in the examples in the following sections.
-Any values provided for the other parameters are ignored when the vad_auto
+Any values you provide for the other parameters are ignored when the vad_auto

-is enabled.
 If the Automatically Adjusted VAD does not help, disable the vad_auto

 setting and provide your own values for vad_hangover